parsonsmatt/parsonsmatt.github.io/_posts/2015-10-03-elm_vs_purescript.markdown

 categories: programming
 ---

-## Front End Functional Programming
+## Part 1: War of the Hello, Worlds

 I'm building a web application with Haskell, and I'd like the front end to be functional as well.
 I could write it all in JavaScript, but that sounds boring.